 Looking for an editor to take your copy to the next level?
 Stop trying to find individuals.
-Use EditorNinja’s editing services that are powered by professional MFA-level editors.
-Click here to schedule a call to learn more.
+Use EditorNinja’s subscription editing services, powered by professional MFA-level editors.
+Click here to schedule a free Editorial Assessment call.

 Depending on the type of editing, an editor may also look at sentence and document structure to ensure that it is well-formatted, adheres to an editorial structure that makes sense (lead, body, conclusion), and makes sure that clarity of thought is clear throughout the piece.

 - What is the main role of an editor?